-Charles Brooks, DMA is a professional jazz vibraphonist, percussionist, hand drummer, pianist, clinician, composer, and educator in Baton Rouge, LA.
-He is the state's only four-mallet vibraphonist actively performing across multiple genres while continuing to teach and mentor budding musicians.
-Additionally he is a five-time Grammy-nominated educator, who in 2018 was selected for inclusion in the AcademicKeys Who's Who in Community Colleges Higher Education.
-He is also recognized by international audio component giant K&K Sound as their November 2019 Artist of the Month.
+Charles Brooks, DMA is a professional jazz vibraphonist, percussionist, hand drummer, pianist, clinician, composer, and educator at the University of North Alabama in the Muscle Shoals area.
+He is the South's premiere four-mallet jazz vibraphonist actively performing across multiple genres and states, while continuing to teach and mentor budding musicians.
+He is a five-time Grammy-nominated educator recognized by international audio component giant K&K Sound as their November 2019 Artist of the Month.

-In addition to teaching, composing, performing, recording, and mixing and mastering his own original music, Brooks also live streams a weekly jazz vibraphone concert series, Friday Night Vibes, every Friday night at 8 p.m.
+In addition to teaching, composing, performing, recording, and mixing and mastering his own original music, Brooks also live streams a weekly jazz vibraphone concert series, FRIDAY NIGHT VIBES, every Friday night at 8 p.m.
 CST.
 In 2018 he released his first full-length solo percussion album, Empty Hand, which he composed, performed, recorded, mixed, and mastered.
 In June 2019, Brooks released his second full-length solo album, Inward Reflection: Music for Meditation & Relaxation, and in October 2019 released his third album Soul Magnet, a full-length solo jazz/jazz fusion LP.
-He is currently recording his fourth solo album..
-All original music is available for purchase here on the website, as well as on hundreds of music streaming sites, including but not limited to Pandora, Soundcloud, iTunes, iHeartRadio, Spotify, Google Play, Amazon Music, Grooveshark, etc..
+His fourth solo album, Soul Survivor, released July 1, 2021.
+All original music is available for purchase here on the website, as well as on most music streaming sites.

 Brooks also has recently written two educational instruction manuals for the drum set and the vibraphone, both of which are soon to be made available for purchase through the website.